IDEAS Lab

 A 6-month long study following smokers living with HIV/AIDs to evaluate e-cigarettes as a harm reduction strategy for smoking cessation versus traditional Nicotine Replacement Therapy.

-E-cigarettes for Smoking Harm Reduction among Persons with Substance Use Disorder
+HEROS Study: E-cigarettes for Smoking Harm Reduction among Persons in Opioid Use Disorder Treatment

-A 3-month long study following smokers diagnosed with Opioid Use Disorder and/or Alcohol Use Disorder to evaluate e-cigarettes as a harm reduction strategy versus traditional Nicotine Replacement Therapy.
+A large-scale comparativeness effectiveness randomized controlled trial following persons in Opioid Use Disorder Treatment Programs who smoke combustible cigarettes to evaluate e-cigarettes as a harm reduction strategy versus traditional Nicotine Replacement Therapy.

 A two-part study that aims to characterize the treatment barriers and facilitators among Chinese American male smokers with Type 2 diabetes and user preferences for mHealth.
 Study methods include conducting qualitative interviews in Chinese to inform future use of a culturally and linguistically tailored smoking cessation and diabetes management texting intervention.